roadwarriorslive/Pipulate/README.md

 ## Who Am I?

 Hello World!
 I'm Mike Levin, an SEO in New York City.
-That is, I help people like you connect website content with your intended audience, and I'm here to teach you how to do the same, perchance to learn a little Python 3.5 programming as you go.
-My intended audience for this project is SEO specialists looking for beter long-term tools that they can customize themselves -- or just people looking for a good project to get started with learning Python, SEO, and soon, machine learning and data science.
+That is, I help people like you connect website content with your intended audience.
+The Pipulte project is how I'm attempting teach you how to do the same, perchance to learn a little Python 3.5 as you go.
+My intended audience for this project is SEO and Social Media professionals (and hopefuls) looking for a few secret weapons that will survive the in the long-run of a 5 or 10 year career, while every other tool goes obsolete.
+Or it's just people looking for a good project to get started with learning Python, SEO, machine learning and data science.

 ## What Is This?